 Step 2: Let Your Interviewers Know About Your Educational Background

 Without expanding more on your personal details, talk about your educational background if you are a fresh graduate.
 Tell your interviewers the name of your school, college/university, and academic degree.
-State your Cumulative Grade Points Average (CGPA) if you think it is worth mentioning; otherwise, refrain from discussing grades.
+State your Cumulative Grade Point Average (CGPA) if you think it is worth mentioning; otherwise, refrain from discussing grades.
 You should also mention the projects you have completed, if any, and the certifications you have acquired related to the position for which you are applying.

 Step 3: An Alternate Approach for Seasoned Professionals

-If you’re an experienced professional , after greeting your interviewers and expressing your gratitude, you can start talking about your latest job immediately.
+If you’re an experienced professional, after greeting your interviewers and expressing your gratitude, you can start talking about your latest job immediately.
 Mention the name of the organization you work for, your current designation, the duration of your employment, your role, and the key responsibilities you shoulder.
-You should also share interesting statistics about your work accomplishments, however, make sure to back up your claims with evidence.
+You should also share interesting statistics about your work accomplishments; however, make sure to back up your claims with evidence.

 For instance, you could say that you were instrumental in driving a 38 percent improvement in client service sentiment over a period of 12 months.
 This is much better than simply stating that you are a problem solver.
 Sound enthusiastic while mentioning your accomplishments, but do not boast.